-Occasionally, Board meetings are held at operating sites of the Corporation's various divisions and the directors are offered guided tours of operational sites.
+Occasionally, meetings of the Board of Directors are held at operating sites of the Corporation's various divisions and the directors are offered guided tours of operational sites.

 Members of executive management regularly meet with the directors at Board meetings to familiarize the Board of Directors with the Corporation's business issues and opportunities.
 They offer high-level presentations to the directors about their respective businesses.
-In addition, the Board is also offered presentations by third parties such as financial institutions.
-In October 2020, a presentation was given by the Vice-President, Information Technology of the Corporation on Cybersecurity.
+In addition, the Board of Directors is also offered presentations by third parties such as financial institutions.
+In October 2021, a presentation was given by the Vice-President, Finance of the Corporation on Financing Structure.

 Board members are encouraged to attend conferences, seminars and training on relevant topics with a view to individual development and education as well as improvement of Board effectiveness.
-From time to time, the Board members are presented conferences, seminars and training on different relevant topics which they are invited to attend on a voluntary basis.
+From time to time, the members of the Board of Directors are presented conferences, seminars and training on different relevant topics which they are invited to attend on a voluntary basis.